dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 ## Define item appearance

-The appearance of each item in the <xref:Microsoft.Maui.Controls.CarouselView> can be defined by setting the `CarouselView.ItemTemplate` property to a `DataTemplate`:
+The appearance of each item in the <xref:Microsoft.Maui.Controls.CarouselView> can be defined by setting the `CarouselView.ItemTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <CarouselView ItemsSource="{Binding Monkeys}">